MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-azure-cognitive-search.md

 ## Troubleshooting

- - <TODO> You try to do RBAC but the search admin doesn't have permissions
+* <TODO> You try to do RBAC but the search admin doesn't have permissions ??
+* <TODO> You want to set up with a private endpoint
+* <TODO> End users aren't seeing results, what do I do?
+Could be all the diff admin config settings

 If you have feedback or questions when using the preview connector, [contact us](https://aka.ms/ACSConnectorFeedback).